Skip to main content

 Overview

-The Marine Conservation Program has been designed in collaboration with oceanographic organizations to gather vital raw scientific data through a number of initiatives including Reef Surveys; Coral Bleaching Assessments; Nudibranch Surveys; Artificial Reef Surveys; Turtle Monitoring; Invasive Species Monitoring; Beach Clean Management etc.
+The Marine Conservation Program has been designed in collaboration with oceanographic organisations to gather vital raw scientific data through a number of initiatives including Reef Surveys, Beach Cleanups, Artificial Reef Construction and Cleaning, Community Engagement, collecting and reporting debris data and monitoring coral health by collecting data on coral bleaching using the Coral Health Chart.

 Volunteers are taught the methodology and diving techniques required for coral baseline surveying, a key skill in marine conservation as a universal approach to monitoring the state of coral reefs.
 In addition, volunteers are taught how our work fits into the bigger picture of conservation management required for establishing marine protected areas and improving coastal ecosystems.